tiwariraw/next-product-site/docs/frontend/shopping-cart.md

-# Shopping Cart Implementation Guide
+# Shopping Cart & Checkout Documentation

+## Overview

+This document describes the implementation of the shopping cart and checkout flow for the product site.

 ## Component and pages